TimoliaDE/HowTo/docs/rules/games.en.md

 ## §14 – Conquer
 Teaming beyond the team sizes (so-called cross-teaming) is prohibited.
 Intentionally hindering your own team members is also not allowed in any form and will be punished accordingly.

+## §15 - UHC
+In UHC there are several rules that are displayed at the beginning of each round.
+These are:
+- Stripmining and the like is allowed
+- Spamming chunkreloads is forbidden
+- Towering is forbidden from the 50x50 border onwards
+- Griefing and excessive tracking during farm time is forbidden
+- Teaming or crossteaming is allowed, unless otherwise announced in the current UHC
+- Bugusing is forbidden
+- Camping is forbidden from the 100x100 border onwards

-## §15 – Unbans, ban shortening and bypassing the ban
+## §16 – Unbans, ban shortening and bypassing the ban
 - <u>Permanent bans</u>: In general all bans are temporary.
 However, if you exceed a ban time of 30 days in total, you will automatically be banned permanently.
 - <u>Unbans</u>: If a player has the opinion that a ban is not justified, he can demand proof at any time on the forums under the category "[Falsely banned](https://forum.timolia.de/forums/zu-unrecht-gebannt.122/)" or in TeamSpeak.
   If you are permanently banned, you can make a request for an unban on the forums.
 Here you should make a special effort because it is very difficult to be unbanned after a permanent ban.